 Select-4 is a morphing modulator, letting you set four stages, with each stage modulating any number of parameters.
 You can then morph between the four stages using a fader.

 Modulate any parameter with a step sequencer.
-You can set speed, number of steps and direction.
+You can set speed, number of steps, direction and smoothness.

 An X/Y matrix where each of the four corners can be assigned to control any parameter.